"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language

 While we emphasize multiple ways to improve VLM performance on low-quality images, BLV people may still need to re-take photos, which participants in our study wanted better guidance on.
-Thus, we must still make efforts to design applications that provide richer feedback on the photo-taking experience by helping users understand their environment and potential image quality issues and guiding them in resolving issues.
-For example, as our participants suggested, a multi-faceted approach could provide feedback \emph{before} taking the photo, pointing out lighting conditions and other environmental details that may affect the process; \emph{during} photo taking, offering continuous feedback about the camera angle and object positioning, such as which part of a product the user is capturing (e.g., product logo, back of the box, nutrition label)~\cite{lee2019revisiting, hong2022blind}; and \emph{after} taking the photo, with information on any image quality issues to help users learn what might affect captioning and how to make adjustments.
+Thus, we must continue to design applications that provide richer feedback on the photo-taking experience, helping users understand their environment and potential image quality issues, and guiding them in resolving them.
+For example, as our participants suggested, a multi-faceted approach could provide feedback \emph{before} taking the photo, pointing out lighting conditions and environmental details that may affect the process; \emph{during} photo taking, offering continuous feedback to the user about the camera angle and object positioning to capture relevant parts of products (e.g., product logo, back of the box, nutrition label) \cite{lee2019revisiting, jayant2011supporting, vazquez2014assisted, ahmetovic2020recog}; and \emph{after} taking the photo, informing users about image quality issues to help them learn what might affect captioning and how to make adjustments.
 However, survey participants also raised concerns that people with multiple disabilities may find such interventions more difficult.
 For example, participants mentioned difficulty holding the camera steady enough and carefully controlling their breathing to prevent blur.
 Others mentioned their dexterity makes it difficult to orient the camera in particular ways.
-While improving the photo-taking experience is important, the complexities of photo-taking for disabled users underscore the need for technical improvements first and foremost, rather than transferring the labor of taking good photos onto the users themselves.
+While improving the photo-taking experience is important, the complexities of photo-taking for disabled users underscore the need for technical improvements first and foremost, rather than placing the labor of taking good photos on the users.